iancnei/sourceoftruth/README.md

 A website that will serve as a Rosetta Stone for programmers.
 Its aim is to show how to write basic programming statements in different languages so that programmers can avoid simple syntax errors.

+## What technologies will be used?

+Source of Truth (working title) will be made with Ruby on Rails and AngularJS.
+It will use a PostgreSQL database.

 ## Prototyping

 ### Wireframes